-Flange valves are straightforward and easy to install and remove from an application.
-A flange valve connection is secured bolts.
-A gasket is put between the flanges to help seal the joint.
-If installed correctly, flange connections create a fluid-tight seal.
+A flange valve connection is a type of connection that uses a gasket between the flanges of a valve and pipe to seal the joint.
+It is secured with bolts, and if installed correctly, flange connections create a fluid-tight seal.

 How to Convert a Flange Valve ANSI Rating to PSI

 It is critical to know the rating of what pressure your valve is for before putting it in line.
-Undoubtedly, using an unfamiliar valve can be dangerous for you, your coworkers, and anyone else who visits the site.
+Using an unfamiliar valve can be dangerous for you, your coworkers, and anyone else who visits the site.

-Flange valves ratings are based on the ANSI Pressure Rating System.
-ANSI (American National Standards Institute) is the body that establishes the measurement standards in the United States.
-ANSI also works along with the ASME (American Society of Mechanical Engineers) to identify and communicate safe standards for a variety of mechanical measures.
+Flanged valve ratings are based on the ANSI Pressure Rating System.
+ANSI—which stands for American National Standards Institute—is the body that establishes the measurement standards in the United States.

 Valves rated at different ANSI classes react differently as the pressure and/or temperature of the process fluid changes.

-Here is a chart that converts valve ANSI ratings to PSI:
+This chart below converts valve ANSI ratings to PSI:

 ANSI Pressure Class & PSI Chart